“I Was That Girl”—The Turnaround Story of Dana Kay

 Growing Up

-I grew up military poor—meaning that my parents were on a shoestring budget and still needed to feed us.
+I grew up military poor—meaning that my parents were on a shoestring salary and still needed to feed us.
 We used free lunch tickets to eat at school.
 I saw my father struggling each payday trying to juggle the bills.
 There just wasn’t enough money to go around.

 I was that girl many years ago.
 I had been there.